-PHIL 4381 Independent Study 0/1.0 - 3.0/1.0 - 3.0 Prerequisite: PHIL 2100 or PHIL 1001 or PHIL 2010
+PHIL 4381 Independent Study 0/1.0 - 3.0/1.0 - 3.0

 Guided investigation of a topic not addressed by regularly scheduled courses.
 Students must propose a detailed plan of readings, articulating precise learning objectives, and secure the written consent of both a supervising instructor and of the department chair.
 Not more than two (2) Independent Study courses may count toward the major in Philosophy without the chair's permission.